Overview of Public Survey Links

 Note: You will not be able to directly see the identity of anyone who takes the survey via the public link.
 This is because we are only able to provide demographic information for the employees who are invited to take the survey via the Respondents section and who take the survey using the unique link that they receive via email.

-How to Create a Public Survey Link using the Old Workflow
+How to Create a Public Survey Link

 You can click the copy icon to save this link, and you will also be able to access and copy this link from the Review screen when you are ready to launch your survey.